zeux/meshoptimizer/README.md

 Instead of calling `meshopt_optimizeVertexFetch` for reordering vertices in a single vertex buffer for efficiency, calling `meshopt_optimizeVertexFetchRemap` and then calling `meshopt_remapVertexBuffer` for each stream again is recommended.

-Finally, when compressing vertex data, `meshopt_encodeVertexBuffer` should be used on each vertex stream separately - this allows the encoder to best utilize corellation between attribute values for different vertices.
+Finally, when compressing vertex data, `meshopt_encodeVertexBuffer` should be used on each vertex stream separately - this allows the encoder to best utilize correlation between attribute values for different vertices.

 ## Simplification